Selecting a Fleet Management Solution

 The price of live tracking systems is subsidized by the monthly fee that goes with them.
 This keeps the capital investment lower.

 The primary disadvantage to live GPS trackers is that there must be a monthly service fee.
-The monthly fee is used to cover the cost of moving the GPS track and telematics data across the cellular network, subsidizing the equipment investment, development, customer service and profit for the service provider.
+The monthly fee is used to cover the cost of moving the GPS track and telematics data across the cellular network, subsidizing the equipment investment, development, customer service, and profit for the service provider.
 Because there is a monthly subscription service, vendors are motivated to support your account and address needs.

 Which cellular network is best?

 Think about where your vehicles operate, not where your office is located.
-The goal is to move as much data in real time as possible.
+The goal is to move as much data in real-time as possible.
 Most GPS trackers will store data when outside cellular network coverage and upload later to prevent data loss.

-The more real time vehicle location information you have the better the dispatching decisions you can make.
+The more real-time vehicle location information you have the better the dispatching decisions you can make.
 You also need to understand voice network coverage is different than data.
 By testing a device before you invest you can better understand the coverage in your area of operation.

-Return on GPS Tracking Investment
+GPS Tracking FAQs

 Why do prices vary?